Here is a possible algorithm for creating a robust strategy using Belkaglazer EA

-1) It can work on a wide range of values, without a significant effect on performance.
+1) It can work on a wide range of values without having a significant impact on performance.
 But if you turn it off, then a strategy will fail.

 In this case, the optimal value should be selected based on the logic of the strategy.
-Don’t try to select the highest value (the global maximum point), it doesn’t make sense.
+No point in selecting the highest value (global maximum point).

 3) It can work like this:

 In this case, choose a value that gives your strategy max. performance (PF, average trade).